 When measuring KPIs, the practical benefits for retailers are paramount.
 Three areas of data in the store can be distinguished:

-How KPIs are defined depends on the size and number of stores, the assortment depth and the flow of goods.
-Predefined objectives also play an important role: Whether five or 800 stores, KPIs for measuring inventory accuracy are significant for every retailer and still represent one of the main challenges in today’ business.
+Whether five or 800 stores, KPIs for measuring inventory accuracy are significant for every retailer and still represent one of the main challenges in today’s business.
 Retailers, on average, can actually make accurate statements on just about 75% of their inventory (based on SKU level).
 However, this is not enough to meet customers’ expectations for omnichannel services.
 Therefore, inventory transparency and corresponding KPIs are essential for retailers´ success.

 Turning data into actions